 SF2.01 Students can recognize structurally related molecules.
 (Novice)

-SF2.02 Students can align structurally related molecules.
+SF2.02 Students can superimpose structurally related molecules.
 (Novice, Amateur)

-SF2.03 Students can identify functionally relevant features of a macromolecule.
-(Amateur)
+SF2.03 Students can identify functionally relevant features of a macromolecule (e.g., an active site cysteine, a functional loop) (Amateur)

 SF2.04 Students can predict molecular function given a binding site.
 (Amateur, Expert)

 SF3.01 Students can structurally alter a macromolecule.
 (Novice)